-EFMD Accredited PROCESS
+EFMD Programme Accreditation PROCESS

 The EFMD programme accreditation process for initial accreditation will typically require 2-3 years.
 The re-accreditation process is shorter.

-Non-binding preliminary advice is offered to the management of your institution and programme about the likelihood of being declared eligible for EFMD programme accreditation.
+Non-binding preliminary advice is offered to the management of your institution and programme about the likelihood of being declared eligible for EFMD Programme Accreditation.
 A draft datasheet is a preferred way of providing structured information about your programme(s).